-Project descriptions for both New York residency cohorts [25] and the most recent cohorts in both Boston [24] and Washington, D.C.
-[22] were retrieved from each cohort's official website.
-Project descriptions for the initial Boston [21] and Washington, D.C.
-[23] residency cohorts were retrieved from the archived instances of those cohorts' official websites made available through the Internet Archive's Wayback Machine.
+Project descriptions for both New York residency cohorts [23] and the second of the two cohorts in each Boston [24] and Washington, D.C.
+[25] were retrieved from each cohort's official website.
+Project descriptions for the initial Boston [26] and Washington, D.C.
+[27] residency cohorts were retrieved from the archived instances of those cohorts' official websites made available through the Internet Archive's Wayback Machine.